wikimedia/wikimediafoundation-org/README.md

 A public repository is mirrored and made available: https://github.com/wikimedia/wikimediafoundation-org

+## Updating mirror

+The process for updating the mirror is documented by GitHub: https://help.github.com/en/articles/duplicating-a-repository

+Command to run from private repository: git push --mirror https://github.com/wikimedia/wikimediafoundation-org.gito a real git checkout of the repository.

 ## Developing themes

 This theme uses several other themes and plugins as composer dependencies.
 When cloning the repository, run `composer install` to pull down all site dependencies for use in your local development environment.
 This will pull down production builds of first-party themes and plugins.